-In December 2019, the Joint Committee on Justice and Equality of the Oireachtas published the 'Report on Direct Provision and the International Protection Application Process December 2019'.134 This report calls for a fundamental reform of the Direct Provision system and describes it as 'not fit for purpose'.
+In December 2019, the Joint Committee on Justice and Equality of the Oireachtas published the 'Report on Direct Provision and the International Protection Application Process December 2019'.208 This report called for a fundamental reform of the Direct Provision system and describes it as 'not fit for purpose'.

-The members of the Committee found that 'shared, institutionalised living fails to fully respect the rights to privacy and human dignity of those placed in these centres'.
+The members of the Committee found that 'shared, institutionalised living fails to fully respect the rights to privacy and human dignity of those placed in these centres.
 The issues pointed out in the report of the all-party group include:

-- Inadequate support and services that do not cater to the needs of vulnerable individuals arriving in Ireland; - Long delays in the single application process; - Issues with accessing the labour market; and - ❖ Issues relating to children in the Direct Provision system.
-135
+- Inadequate support and services that do not cater to the needs of vulnerable individuals arriving in Ireland; - Long delays in the single application process; - Issues with accessing the labour market; and - Issues relating to children in the Direct Provision system.209

-The report makes 43 conclusions and recommendations and follows a series of public hearings with stakeholder groups and the receipt of more than 140 written submissions and visits by the Committee to Direct Provision centres in Mosney and Monaghan.
-Amongst its recommendations there is the change to 'own door' accommodation units for individuals and families; leaving behind the current 'for profit' running of direct provision, and the involvement of approved housing bodies in the provision of accommodation and services.136
+The report made 43 conclusions and recommendations and followed a series of public hearings with stakeholder groups and the receipt of more than 140 written submissions and visits by the Committee to Direct Provision centres in Mosney and Monaghan.
+Amongst its recommendations there was the change to 'own door' accommodation units for individuals and families; leaving behind the current 'for profit' running of direct provision, and the involvement of approved housing bodies in the provision of accommodation and services.210 The work of the Joint Committee ceased with the dissolution of the 32nd Dáil in January 2020.
+However, many of the findings made by the Committee subsequently informed the work of the Advisory Group on the Provision of Support including Accommodation to Persons in the International Protection Process.